Marmeus/mad-hyperv/INSTALLATION.md

 sudo apt update && sudo apt install vagrant -y
 ```

 > A few vagrant plugins are required to launch and provision all of the VMs.
-If you below vagrant plugin install commands fail, open up an administrative PowerShell prompt and run the command.
+If you below vagrant plugin install commands fail, open up an administrative PowerShell prompt and run the command `Restart-Service LxssManager`.
-> ```
-Restart-Service LxssManager
-> ```

 ```bash
 vagrant plugin install winrm